 Engage with faculty and employers

 Plan to participate in this engagement immediately.
 Take every opportunity to attend as many employer related events as possible.
-Visit the events pages for Career and Student Employment Services and the Zhang Career Center for lists of employer related events.
+Visit Handshake for lists of employer related events.
 Also, make a priority to visit each of your instructors you have during their office hours.